mastodon/documentation/Contributing-to-Mastodon/Beginners.md

 * master e26bb97 [origin/master] Add README-science.md to personal fork for science!
 ```

 This reflects a file I added to a local repo I created fresh so I could write this article.
 I'll show you how to create that file, stage it, and commit it later.
-You can use one `git brand -v` instead of `git branch -vv` for a less verbose output, but I like having all the sources listed.
+You can use `git brand -v` instead of `git branch -vv` for a less verbose output, but I like having all the sources listed.
 Try both and see what you prefer.

 ## Your first addition!

 1. `cp README.md README-science.md`

 2. `git status`

-(follow the advice given by that command!)

 3. `git add README-science.md`